OpenDSA/OpenDSA/RST/en/Development/ExternalSort.rst

    :prerequisites: FileProc
    :topic: External Sorting

+.. odsalink:: AV/Development/externalsort.css

 External Sorting
 ================

 We now consider the problem of sorting collections of records too large to fit in main memory.
-Because the records must reside in peripheral or external memory, such sorting methods are called :term:`external sorts`.
+Because the records must reside in peripheral or external memory, such sorting methods are called
+:term:`external sorts <external sort>`.
-This is in contrast to the internal sorts discussed in Chapter :chap:`Sorting` which assume that the records to be sorted are stored in main memory.
+This is in contrast to :ref:`internal sorts <internal sort> <InSort>`, which assume that the records to be sorted are stored in main memory.
 Sorting large collections of records is central to many applications, such as processing payrolls and other large business databases.
 As a consequence, many external sorting algorithms have been devised.
-Years ago, sorting algorithm designers sought to optimize the use of specific hardware configurations, such as multiple tape or disk drives.
+Years ago, sorting algorithm designers sought to optimize the use of specific hardware configurations, such as multiple tape or :term:`disk drives <disk drive>`.
 Most computing today is done on personal computers and low-end workstations with relatively powerful CPUs, but only one or at most two disk drives.